If you are preparing to do a major paint job around the home, one thing you may be considering is how to carry around the heavy paint itself.

 The Bottom Line

-Many paint cans are one gallon in size, although there are some exceptions.
+Many paint cans are one gallon in size, although some exceptions exist.

 And in that case, you will need to buy a 5-gallon bucket that can be too heavy to carry around.